mesosphere/marathon/README.md

+# Project Status

+Support for DC/OS ends on October 31, 2021.
+We will continue to provide support for our current DC/OS customers per their contracts, of course.
+However, we will no longer be investing in new features or capabilities or maintaining the related repositories.
+If a customer wishes to continue use of the DC/OS Enterprise platform or other non-free DC/OS components, the customer can purchase an End-of-Life License or Perpetual Use License, however support is not included in these licenses and continued use of DC/OS will be at your own discretion and risk.

+We want to thank all of our loyal customers, particularly those DC/OS users who were fellow pioneers in the growth of the cloud native landscape from the beginning.

 # [Marathon](https://mesosphere.github.io/marathon/) [![Build Status](https://jenkins.mesosphere.com/service/jenkins/buildStatus/icon?job=marathon-pipelines/master)](https://jenkins.mesosphere.com/service/jenkins/buildStatus/icon?job=marathon-pipelines/master) [![Issues](https://img.shields.io/badge/Issues-JIRA-ff69b4.svg?style=flat)](https://jira.mesosphere.com/projects/MARATHON/issues/)

 Marathon is a production-proven [Apache Mesos][Mesos] framework for container orchestration.
 [DC/OS](https://dcos.io/get-started/#marathon) is the easiest way to start using Marathon.
 Issues are tracked in [JIRA](https://jira.mesosphere.com/projects/MARATHON/issues/).